FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 	  Digestion/Energy Drain Rate - 2 + 2 per Level
 	  Armour - 0
 		- Primary Skill: Spikes - The Gip projects spikes all across its body, hitting all enemies within 5ft for 300% Total Damage.
 Can attack up to 2 times in 6 seconds, each attack hitting 2 times.
-		- Secondary Skill: Pounce - The Gip prepares to jump and slam its body down and crush anything it lands upon within double its Movement, hitting anything under itself for 50% of its Current HP as Damage while damaging anything around it for 10% of its Current HP as Damage.
+		- Secondary Skill: Glorpy Pounce - The Gip prepares to jump and slam its body down and crush anything it lands upon within double its Movement, spending 1 second airborne before spending the next second hitting anything under itself for 50% of its Current HP as Damage while damaging anything around it for 10% of its Current HP as Damage.
+No Cooldown.
 	 Evolves into: Geep (Lvl16), Gup (Lvl32)
 	- Greater Wisp
 	- Gup
+	  HP - 1000 + 300 per Level
+	  HP Regen - 0.6 + 0.12 per Level
+	  Base Damage - 12 + 2.4 per Level
+	  Size - Huge
+	  Hit DC - 2
+	  Base Speed  - 40ft
+	  Stomach Capacity - 1 +1 per 3 Levels
+	  Digestion/Energy Drain Rate - 3 + 3 per Level
+	  Armour - 0
+		- Primary Skill: Spikes - The Gup projects spikes all across its body, hitting all enemies within 15ft for 300% Total Damage.
+Can attack up to 2 times in 6 seconds, each attack hitting 2 times.
+		- Secondary Skill: Glorpy Pounce - The Gup prepares to jump and slam its body down and crush anything it lands upon within double its Movement, spending 1 second airborne before spending the next second  hitting anything under itself for 100% of its Current HP as Damage while damaging anything around it for 25% of its Current HP as Damage.
+		- Passive Skill: Mitosis - When Gup dies, it splits into 2 Geep which have half of Gup's stats, but each Geep have the same amount of items 1 Gup has.
+Same thing happens when each Geep dies.
+After each Transporter Event, all Geeps and Gips gather back together to restore themselves back into a Gup with no loss in Stats.
 	- Halcyonite
 	- Hermit Crab
+	- Imp:
+	  HP - 140 + 42 per Level
+	  HP Regen - 0.6 + 0.12 per Level
+	  Base Damage - 10 + 2 per Level
+	  Size - Small
+	  Hit DC - 6
+	  Base Speed  - 30ft
+	  Stomach Capacity - 1 +1 per 8 Levels
+	  Digestion/Energy Drain Rate - 1 + 1.5 per Level
-	- Imp
+	  Armour - 0
+		- Primary Skill: Abyssal Slash - The Imp slashes twice in front of itself, dealing 150% Total Damage per-hit and inflicting Bleed every 0.5 seconds for 2.5 seconds, each tick dealing 20% Base Damage.
+Can attack up to 5 times in 6 seconds, each attack hitting 2 times.
+		- Secondary Skill: Abyssal Blink - The Imp "Blinks" (Teleports) up to half of their remaining Movement in any direction of their choosing (usually towards Invaders).
+The Teleportation lasts 2 Seconds, makes the Imp untouchable during the duration of the Blink, and the Imp has 3 Charges of this Skill.
+Each Charge Recharges once every Round/6 Seconds, and can only Recharge 1 charge per-Round.
+	 Evolves into: Imp Overlord (Lvl24)
 	- Jellyfish:
 	- Larva
 	- Lemurian: